thiagofelicissimo/BiTTs/README.md

 #### Constructor rules

-Constructor rules are specified by the keyword `constructor` along with an identifier, a metavariable context $\Xi_p$ of *erased arguments* (meaning that they are omitted from the syntax), a metavariable context $\Xi_c$ of non-erased arguments and a sort $T$.
-In addition, the sort $T$ should be a pattern containing exactly the metavariables of $\Xi_p$, in the same order as specified in $\Xi_p$.
+Constructor rules are specified by the keyword `constructor` along with an identifier, a metavariable context $\Xi_1$ of *erased arguments* (meaning that they are omitted from the syntax), a metavariable context $\Xi_2$ of non-erased arguments and a sort $T$.
+In addition, the sort $T$ should be a (linear) pattern containing exactly the metavariables of $\Xi_1$, in the same order as specified in $\Xi_1$.
 For instance, we can define constructors for Π and λ with the following declarations (note that we support names with Unicode).
 ```
 constructor Π () (A : Ty, B{x : Tm(A)} : Ty) : Ty